 A reverence for place...

-This immersive course will offer a variety of approaches to studying the past, but the chief feature will be classes conducted "on site" at the abundant historic places in the Chesapeake region.
+This fast-paced, in-depth and immersive course will offer a variety of approaches to studying the past, but the chief feature will be classes conducted "on site" at the abundant historic places in Virginia.
 Readings and classroom work at the College will set the stage for the site visits by providing essential background on the wider context of American development.

-Enjoy the slideshow from one of our recent Pre-Collegiate Summer Programs.
-You can catch glimpses of field trips to historic sites, travel by vans and ferries, life on campus, fun in the dorm, student friendships, instructors and RPAs, guest speakers, colonial dancing, archaeological digs, and other varied aspects of the Pre-Collegiate Program.
+View this slideshow from one of our recent Pre-College Summer Programs.
+You can catch glimpses of field trips to historic sites, travel by vans and ferries, life on campus, fun in the dorm, student friendships, instructors and RPAs, guest speakers, colonial dancing, archaeological digs, and other varied aspects of this unique and exciting program.
 Enjoy!